Maryland mayor resigns after being arrested on more than 50 counts of child pornography - KESQ

 Patrick Wojahn, the mayor of College Park, Maryland, resigned after authorities arrested him on 56 counts of child pornography-related charges, Prince George’s County Police Chief Malik Aziz said during a Thursday news conference with Jessica Garth, a representative from the State’s Attorney’s Office.

-Garth said Wojahn is in custody at the Prince George’s County Department of corrections and will soon meet a commissioner who will make a determination on Wojahn’s, “bond, or whether he will be held, or whether he will be released on pre-trial release.”
+Wojahn is in custody at the Prince George’s County Department of corrections and will soon meet a commissioner who will make a determination on Wojahn’s “bond, or whether he will be held, or whether he will be released on pre-trial release,” Garth said.

 “If he is not released, he will see a judge.
 That hearing will most likely be tomorrow,” Garth added.

-Wojahn sent a letter of resignation Wednesday night, and is resignation is effective as of Thursday, a news release from the city said.
+Wojahn sent a letter of resignation Wednesday night, and his resignation is effective as of Thursday, a news release from the city said.

 “Mayor Patrick L. Wojahn submitted his letter of resignation as Mayor of the City of College Park, effective immediately on March 2,” it said.
 “Mayor Wojahn has served in this position since 2015 and on Council since 2007.
 The City of College Park thanks Mayor Wojahn for his many years of dedicated service.”